Up to $853.3M to Lockheed Martin for Trident Ballistic Missile Support

 For the tests, the missiles were converted into test configurations using a test missile kit that contains range safety devices and flight telemetry instrumentation.

-Under this most recent contract award to Lockheed Martin, mature D-5 production efforts will transition to a fixed-price-incentive contract in fiscal year 2011.
+Under the recent contract award to Lockheed Martin, mature D-5 production efforts will transition to a fixed-price-incentive contract in fiscal year 2011.
 Lockheed Martin expects to complete the work by Dec 30/13.
 Contract funds in the amount of $284,965 will expire at the end the current fiscal year.
 The contract was not competitively procured.
 The Navy’s Strategic Systems Programs in Arlington, VA manages the contract (N00030-10-C-0100).